 Water has the power to heal and restore.
-This power is on display in an exhibit of images created in a therapeutic program for troubled children in northern Wisconsin.
+This power is on display in an exhibit of images created in a therapeutic program for young people struggling with mental health issues.
+The program is based in northern Wisconsin.
 The exhibit, “Under the Surface – A Photographic Journey of Hope and Healing,” is currently showing at the Great Lakes Aquarium in Duluth, Minnesota, and will soon be coming to Madison, Wisconsin, or a town near you.

 The underwater images were taken by clients in a residential treatment program called Northwest Passage, which is based in Webster, Wisconsin.
 The program is sponsored by Wisconsin Sea Grant.